wp-media/adminimize/readme.txt

 4. Administrator can go to `Settings` > `Adminimize` menu and configure the plugin (Menu, Sub-menu, Meta boxes, ...)

 == Changelog ==
+= 1.11.7 (2020-07-15) =
+* Add Im-/Export possibility only for different roles, Probs @JulietNoth, #139
+* Fix problems with plugins in menus, like WooCommerce, #130
+* Fix UI topics on settings page
+* Fix simple PHP warnings

 = 1.11.6 (2019-12-23) =
 * Fixed to allow br, a, strong, em on admin footer hint.
 * Add new filter hook to change the options, like more or less options. `mw_adminimize_options_before_update`, Probs @g-kanoufi